AndyL86/Portfolio1/README.md

 ### **Lighthouse**
-All pages have been tested with lighthouse for both mobile and desktop devices with all scores acheiving above 90, however my performance score for mobile was 3 points lower than desktop
+All pages have been tested with lighthouse for both mobile and desktop devices with all scores acheiving above 90, however my performance score for mobile was 3 points lower than desktop.
+Testing through lighthouse was extremely useful for highlighting areas where best practice can be followed

+- All images were converted to png from jpg which drastically improved the performance score

 - Tested Lighthouse on mobile
 ![desktop_lighthouse](docs/read-me/lighthouse-mobile.png)